lpil/thoas/README.md

-# Jason
+# Thoas

-A blazing fast JSON parser and generator in pure Elixir.
+A blazing fast JSON parser and generator in pure Erlang.

-The parser and generator are at least twice as fast as other Elixir/Erlang libraries (most notably `Poison`).
+Thoas is an Erlang conversion of the Elixir based [Jason library][jason], and as such the parser and generator are at least twice as fast as other Elixir/Erlang libraries.
 The performance is comparable to `jiffy`, which is implemented in C as a NIF.
-Jason is usually only twice as slow.
+Thoas and Jason are usually only twice as slow.

 Both parser and generator fully conform to
 [RFC 8259](https://tools.ietf.org/html/rfc8259) and